 What are the parent strains of White Widow?

-Why do some batches of White Widow feel mild or dry?
+Why do some White Widow batches taste bland or lack aroma?